 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-agreed. i like to have a whole militia of solid colored and neutral tees and tanks before i do anything, and i love to hit goodwill and other thrift stores. also, military is really in, so try a surplus store :Dposted over 3 years ago
+agreed. i like to have a whole militia of solid colored and neutral tees and tanks before i do anything, and i love to hit goodwill and other thrift stores. also, military is really in, so try a surplus store :Dposted about 4 years ago

 i think you should go for all the basic as it was said before. i think you should buy some shirts, sleeveless or tees, in white and black colors, because they are easiest to match. then some jeans, i would go for skinny but that’s up to you. high waisted skirt would be good and maybe shorts too. blazer is a must! and waistbelts gives outfit a whole new look.